datanav/docs/configuration.rst

         }
     ]

+It should be noted that all ``_id`` property values must be unique across across the solution.
+This means unique within the *sesam.conf.json* file but also across all files when a multiple file configuration is used.

 Configuration environment variables
 -----------------------------------

 You can insert the values of environment variables into configuration using the syntax "$ENV(variable)" in place of property values.
-You can manage these environment variables using the Sesam client or the :ref:`Environment Manager API <api-reference>`.
+You can manage these environment variables using the :doc:`Sesam client <commandlineclient>` or using a HTTP client with the :ref:`Environment Manager API <api-reference>`.

 An example, given a uploaded environment variable JSON file containing: